awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-history.md

    aws configservice start-configuration-recorder --configuration-recorder-name myRecorder
    ```

 After you configure history and change tracking, you can drill down into the history for a specific managed instance by choosing the **AWS Config** button in the Systems Manager console\.

-![\[A button in Systems Manager that opens the AWS Config console.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/inventory-awsconfig-button.png)

 You can access the **AWS Config** button from either the **Managed Instances** page or the **Inventory** page\.
 Depending on your monitor size, you might need to scroll to the right side of the page to see the button\.